john-itcsolutions/cheirrs/README.md

 The above code needs to be copied (as for the previous set) to the overall parent Project Directory, but only over the "services \ db-z: .. etc" section, in the existing docker-compose.yml file, leaving the first (network definition) section and pg-admin4 sections intact so as to preserve the pgadmin4 and static network settings.

-When the databases from this "partition" are rolled out they will have a structure of schemata, tables and columns identical to each other, but the ordering nodes have a much simpler set of 2 tables per server ("Transactions" & "Blocks"), (identical) in each schema. eg of one schema might be "geordnet_member_class_z" schema with 2 tables, 1. transactions, and 2. blocks.
+When the databases from this "partition" are rolled out they will have a structure of schemata, tables and columns identical to each other, but the ordering nodes have a much simpler set of tables per server (essentially the "bucardo" database plus  tables "Transactions" & "Blocks"), identical in each schema.

 Transactions has a. username of client b. procedure executed and arguments (json) c. block_id d.
 Unique identifier == hash (a, b, c) e.
 Signature on hash(a, b, c, d) using client's private key.